A Survey on Recent Advances in Conversational Data Generation: Information Seeking Conversational Data Generation

 \section{Information Seeking Conversational Data Generation}

-The main goal of Conversational Information Seeking (CIS) systems is to fulfill users' information needs.
-These systems allow users to search information using natural language dialogue, instead of traditional search queries~\cite{Zamani2022CIS}.
-However, such systems face several challenges in accurately addressing a user's request.
+\note{Conversational Information Seeking (CIS) conversations are multi-turn dialogues between one or more users and an information system, conducted primarily in natural language, whose goal is to resolve evolving information needs~\cite{Zamani2022CIS}.} However, CIS systems face several challenges in accurately addressing a user's request.
 The first challenge to address is ensuring the system maintains control of the conversation, allowing it to progress coherently until it meets the user's needs, while also offering users the flexibility to specify what they want to find or how they want the information to be presented~\cite{Zamani2022CIS}.
 The challenge intensifies when the user's queries are about various subjects or responses need to be drawn from different resources during the conversation.
 In such scenarios, the conversation may experience topic shifts, necessitating the system's ability to recognize when the topic changes and accordingly switch the response source~\cite{adlakha2022topiocqa}.
 Additionally, users may pose complex questions that require multi-hop reasoning across multiple sources to formulate a response.
 This demands more sophisticated retrieval models and reasoning capabilities, as the system needs to synthesize information from diverse resources~\cite{Zhang23Beam, Li24MultiDoc}.
 Another major challenge is query ambiguity, where the system may not understand the user's request or might have multiple potential responses but cannot determine which one is most relevant.
 In such cases, the system need to ask clarifying questions.
 This interaction, where both the user and the system can initiate queries and drive the conversation, is known as a mixed-initiative system~\cite{Wu22INSCIT, Deng2023ProCoT}.
 To effectively develop a CIS system capable of handling these challenges, it is essential to generate training data that encapsulates these scenarios.

 This section reviews existing work on generating conversational data for CIS systems and systematically describes the generation process through three main components: input generation, utterance generation, and quality filtering; see Figure~\ref{fig:cis_example}.
 The first component, \emph{input generation}, is responsible for providing the fundamental information needed to initiate conversations; e.g., topic and evidence document.
 It also defines a conversation flow, which is used to guide the conversation to address users' information needs.
 Both elements, fundamental information and conversation flow, constitute what is referred to as a "Conversation Seed."
 For example, a conversation seed may include an entity name with relevant background information, followed by a sequence of intents like [original question, clarifying question, further details].
 The second component, \emph{utterance generation}, aims to generate a conversation based on the "Conversation Seed."
 The third component, \emph{quality filtering}, seeks to eliminate samples that do not meet the required quality standards, which could potentially degrade the performance of the conversational system trained on this dataset.
 This section provides a detailed explanation of each component and discusses the methods associated with them.
 The methods employed for these components are illustrated in Figure~\ref{fig:cis_all}.